TheingiMamoru/results-summary-component/README.md

 - CSS custom properties
 - Flexbox
 - CSS Grid
-- Mobile-first workflow
+- Bootstrap
 - [React](https://reactjs.org/) - JS library
+- axios
+- Json server

 ### Continued development

-Use this section to outline areas that you want to continue focusing on in future projects.
-These could be concepts you're still not completely comfortable with or techniques you found useful that you want to refine and perfect.

-**Note: Delete this note and the content within this section and replace with your own plans for continued development.**
+I would like to focus about tailwind-css , JavaScript and React on more projects to be smooth both of frontend and backend developemnts.

 ### Useful resources

-- [Example resource 1](https://www.bootstrap.com) - This helped me for styling .
+- [Bootstrap](https://getbootstrap.com) - This helped me for styling .
 I really liked this pattern and will use it going forward.
+- [CSS-Gradient](https://cssgradient.io/) - This also helped me for styling.
+It is easy to customize the color of the template.
-- [Example resource 2](https://www.vitejs.dev) - This is an amazing article which helped me finally understand to create an app easily.
+- [ViteJs](https://www.vitejs.dev) - This is an amazing website which helped me finally understand to create an app easily.

-**Note: Delete this note and replace the list above with resources that helped you during the challenge.
-These could come in handy for anyone viewing your solution or for yourself when you look back on this project in the future.**

 ## Author